mbecker20/komodo/docsite/docs/permissioning.md

  3. **Execute**.
 This level will allow the user to execute actions on the resource, like send a build command or trigger a redeploy.
 The user will still be blocked from updating configuration on the resource.

  4. **Write**.
 The user has full access to the resource, they can execute any actions, update the configuration, and delete the resource.

+## User Groups

+In addition to assigning permissions to users directly, admins can create User Groups and **assign permissions to them**, as if they were a user.
+Users can then be **added to multiple User Groups** and they **inherit the group's permissions**.

 ## Administration